Your ultimate guide to the United States presidential election of 2012.

 Democrats

-Government run health care and a large social system to provide security for all.
+Government-run health care and a large social system to provide security for all.
 Government protection of industries and jobs, protect the environment, anti-gun, alternative families.

 Libertarians

-Low taxes – small government – high level of liberties – small safety net.
+Low taxes – small government – high level of liberties – a small safety net.
 Ideologically close to Republicans but often seen as taking votes from the Republicans.
 Watch some Ron Paul videos on YouTube.

 Independents

-More Democratic leaning but all over the board on the issues.
+More Democratic-leaning but all over the board on the issues.

 Other parties include Populous and Protectionist etc.